rachel-o-donnell/Mythology-Quiz/README.md

 Questions and answers are chosen at random and displayed in the centre of the screen.
 Each question have 4 answer options in button form.
 The button chosem will imediately turn red for incorrect and green for correct, visually telling the user is they are correct or not.
 The correct anwer is always displayed if an incorrect ans was chposen for a better learning experience.

 **Personalised message:**

+The end screen displays a personal message to the user and an overview of their completed game.

 ![This is an image](/assets/images/read-me-images/custom-end-msg.png)

 **Play again:**